w3f/polkadot-wiki/docs/learn/learn-bridges.md

 A cornerstone technology of blockchain interoperability is the blockchain bridge.
 Blockchain bridges are ways for two economically sovereign and technologically diverse chains to communicate with each other.
-Bridge designs come in a variety of flavors ranging from centralized and trusted to more decentralized and trustless.
-Polkadot favors the latter bridge designs for its ecosystem, however there is nothing that blocks a development team from building and deploying the former.
+Bridge designs come in a variety of flavors ranging from centralised and trusted to more decentralised and trustless.
+Polkadot favors the latter bridge designs for its ecosystem.
+However, there is nothing that blocks a development team from building and deploying the former.

-While bridge designs are now getting to a place where they are sufficiently planned out, there has not been too many that have been used heavily in production.
+While bridge designs are now getting to a place where they are sufficiently planned out, there have not been too many used heavily in production.
 For this reason, you can consider this page a work in progress.
 It will be updated as more information is determined and available.

-> Bridges are specifically for making the Polkadot ecosystem compatible with external blockchains
+> Bridges are specifically for making the {{ polkadot: Polkadot :polkadot }}
+> {{ kusama: Kusama :kusama }} ecosystem compatible with external blockchains
 > such as Bitcoin, Ethereum, or Tezos (among others).
-For information on XCMP, the native
+For information on XCM, the native
-> interoperability technology that allows parachains to trustlessly communicate, please see the
+> interoperability technology that allows parachains to communicate trustlessly, please see the
 > dedicated [cross consensus][] page on the Wiki.

 ## Bridging Methods

-Building a bridge that is as decentralized and trustless as possible can be done through any of the following methods (ordered by suggested methodology):
+Building a bridge that is as decentralised and trustless as possible can be done through any of the following methods (ordered by suggested methodology):

-- _Bridge pallets_ - For Substrate-native chains, use a bridge pallet (e.g. Kusama `\<\>` Polkadot
-  bridge, since both networks' parachains use Substrate).
+- *Bridge pallets* - For Substrate-native chains, use a bridge pallet (e.g. Kusama `\<\>` Polkadot bridge, since both networks' parachains use Substrate).
-- _Smart contracts_ - If the chain is not on Substrate, you should have smart contracts on the non-Substrate chain to bridge (e.g. Ethereum mainnet will have a bridge smart contract that initiates Eth transactions based on incoming XCMP messages).
+- *Smart contracts* - If the chain is not on Substrate, you should have smart contracts on the non-Substrate chain to bridge (e.g. Ethereum mainnet will have a bridge smart contract that initiates Eth transactions based on incoming XCMP messages).
-- _Higher-order protocols_ - If your chain does not support smart contracts (e.g. Bitcoin), you
-  should use [XClaim][xclaim] or similar protocols to bridge.
+- *Higher-order protocols* - If your chain does not support smart contracts (e.g. Bitcoin), you should use [XClaim][xclaim] or similar protocols to bridge.

 ### via Bridge Pallets

-Receiving messages on Polkadot from an external, non-parachain blockchain can be possible through a Substrate pallet.
-The Substrate instance can then be deployed to Polkadot either as a system-level parachain (native extension to the core Polkadot software) or as a community-operated parachain.
+Receiving messages on {{ polkadot: Polkadot :polkadot }} {{ kusama: Kusama :kusama }} from an external, non-parachain blockchain can be possible through a Substrate pallet.
+The Substrate instance can then be deployed to {{ polkadot: Polkadot :polkadot }} {{ kusama: Kusama :kusama }} either as a system-level parachain (native extension to the core Polkadot software) or as a community-operated parachain.

 An example of a bridge that would strictly use bridge pallets would be a Kusama `\<\>` Polkadot bridge, since both use parachains based on Substrate.

-For the standalone chains that will not have a parachain bridging module on Polkadot (non-Substrate), it will be necessary to deploy bridge contracts (see below).
+For the standalone chains that will not have a parachain bridging module on
+{{ polkadot: Polkadot :polkadot }} {{ kusama: Kusama :kusama }}
+(non-Substrate), it will be necessary to deploy bridge contracts (see below).

 ### via Smart Contracts

-Given the generality of blockchain platforms with Turing-complete smart contract languages, it is possible to bridge Polkadot and any other smart contract capable blockchain (Ethereum, EOS, Tezos, etc).
+Given the generality of blockchain platforms with Turing-complete smart contract languages, it is possible to bridge {{ polkadot: Polkadot :polkadot }} {{ kusama: Kusama :kusama }} and any other smart contract capable blockchain.

 Those who are already familiar with Ethereum may know of the now archived [Parity Bridge][] and the efforts being made to connect PoA sidechains to the Ethereum mainnet.
 The Parity bridge is a